natebarksdale/natebarksdale.github.io/src/content/blog/2014-03-20-articles-ancient-history-for-historycom.md

 description: In 2012, I explored a range of fascinating topics related to ancient civilizations, covering the Greeks, Romans, Egyptians, and Near Eastern cultures.
 Each piece provides insight into their rich histories and lasting legacies.
 emoji: 🏛️
 tags:
-  - 📜 Ancient Texts
+  - 🌍 History
-  - ⚔️ Historical Conflicts
+  - 📖 Articles
-  - 👑 Famous Figures
+  - 🏛️ Anthropology
 haiku: |
   Ancient tales unfold,
   Wisdom from Athens' mind,